crowbar/barclamp-crowbar/doc/devguide/devtool-build.md

    * create a shared file location (e.g.: c:\temp\crowbar) mounted to "crowbar"
    * `vi ~/.build-crowbar.conf`
    * add a reference to `ISO_DEST=/mnt/hgfs/crowbar`
+* If you have several build VMs, you may want to share your crowbar cache from the host
+* If you have several active work areas, you can pull down your work-in-progress from github after a './dev backup' by using 'git checkout remotes/personal/[branch e.g. master]' from the impacted barclamp(s).

 ### Building Barclamp TARs only